 - Bender Fitness: this site lets you choose the amount of time you want to exercise for, then find a workout that meets your needs.
 This resource is also free, and offers diet planning and challenges.

-- Yogaglo: this yoga and meditation website has thousands of online classes, ranging in length from five minutes to two hours.
-Unlimited access is $18 per month, and there’s a free 15-day trial to make sure it’s worth your while.
+- Glo: this yoga, Pilates, and meditation website has thousands of online classes ranging in length from five minutes to two hours, which you can download to use offline as well.
+Unlimited access is $23 per month, and there’s a free trial to make sure it’s worth your while.

-There are many companies making wearable fitness trackers, but Fitbit was one of the first to get seriously popular.
-Relatively small, lightweight, and with good battery life of up to a week, they’re a good way of tracking how much exercise you’re doing, and competing in challenges with your friends is a good motivator to hit the streets and get a few more steps.
+There are many companies making good wearable fitness trackers, but Fitbit was one of the first to get seriously popular.
+Relatively small, lightweight, and with battery life of up to a week, they’re an easy way of tracking how much exercise you’re doing, and competing in challenges with your friends is a good motivator to hit the streets and get a few more steps.

-For those who prefer Apple gear, the Watch lets you track your activity in a variety of ways.
-A particular favourite is the “stand ring,” which encourages you to stand up if you’ve been inactive too long.
-It’s particularly useful on long flights, when you’ve got engrossed in a TV series and forgotten to stretch and walk around the cabin.
+For those who prefer Apple gear, the Watch lets you track your activity in a variety of ways, from measuring your heartbeat and workouts to noise exposure and inactivity notifications.
+The latter is particularly useful on long flights, when you’ve got engrossed in a TV series and forgotten to stretch and walk around the cabin.